simzero-oss/rom-js/README.md

 Everyone is welcome to contribute to this project.
 See [CONTRIBUTING.md](https://github.com/simzero-oss/rom-js/blob/main/CONTRIBUTING.md) for further details.

-cfd.xyz is a self-funded initiative, free of charge, with no adds, no popups, no registration and no data collection.

 Your donations encourage future developments and help with server costs for providing a better service.
 If you like the tool you can [:heart: donate](https://www.paypal.com/donate/?hosted_button_id=KKB4LH96E59A4).

 ## License